Is It Necessary to Paint Behind Kitchen Cabinets?

 Maintain Color Quality and Consistency

-If you have a color scheme that you really appreciate, take the extra step and paint behind the cabinets, as well as light switches, outlets and other nook and crannies seemingly out of the direct line of sight.
-Furthermore, whenever you open the cabinet doors, the last thing you want to see may be the old color serving as a reminder that you did not complete the task.
+If you have a color scheme that you really appreciate, take the extra step and paint behind the cabinets, as well as light switches, outlets, and other nooks and crannies seemingly out of the direct line of sight.
+Furthermore, whenever you open the cabinet doors, the last thing you want to see is the old color serving as a reminder that you did not complete the task.

 Using a combination of various shades of paint, you have the ability to create a color scheme to match the style and décor of your home and your personal preferences.
 If you plan to live in your house for a while, taking the cabinets down may be worth the time and effort.
 Painting now alleviates any concern about paint color down the line, especially if you plan to upgrade your cabinets at some point.
-Some considerations for making your decisions include:

-- Paint functions as a barrier to stains, heat, humidity and moisture.
+- Paint functions as a barrier to stains, heat, humidity, and moisture.

 - Paint hinders mold and mildew in damp environments because the warm, dark areas behind cabinets create the conditions conducive to mold growth.

-Painting behind Kitchen Cabinets: Thinking Ahead
+Painting Behind Kitchen Cabinets: Thinking Ahead